sphinx-doc/sphinx/doc/invocation.rst

    This prevents the generation of a table-of-contents file ``modules.rst``.
    This has no effect when :option:`--full` is given.

+.. option:: -E, --no-headings

+   Don't create headings for the module/package packages (e.g. when the docstrings already contain them).

+   .. versionadded:: 1.2

 .. option:: -F, --full